 Dr. Mercer has served as a tenured associate professor of surgery as well as other academic ranks for much of his professional career and has much experience teaching residents and medical students, as well as serving on Graduate Medical Education committees.

-Dr. Mercer has vast experience in acute care, surgery critical care, trauma and wound care in hospital-based practice.
-Not including ICU procedures, he typically has 550 operative cases per year, including thyroid, parathyroid, breast, thoracic, abdominal procedures, including laparoscopic and wound-care procedures.
+Dr. Mercer has vast experience in acute-care surgery, critical care, trauma and wound care in hospital-based practice.

-He also has headed up clinical program-development efforts in acute care surgery, surgery critical care and trauma in two academic medical centers, addition to establishing a Level III trauma center in a rural area covering nine counties.
-He developed a wound-care center to provide evidence-based wound management for chronic and complex wounds and implemented a multidisciplinary intensivist program, staffed by critical-care specialists certified in either medicine or surgery, as well as acute-care nurse practitioners.
-In addition, he led the transition from a Level III trauma center to a Level II trauma center.
+He also has headed up clinical program-development efforts in acute-care surgery, surgery critical care and trauma in two academic medical centers, in addition to establishing a Level III trauma center in a rural area covering nine counties.
+He developed a wound-care center to provide evidence-based wound management for chronic and complex wounds and implemented a multidisciplinary intensivist program, staffed by medical and surgical-based critical-care and acute-care nurse practitioners.